Use of force continuum: Reasonableness standard

 The United States Supreme Court, in the case of Graham v.
 Connor, (1989) ruled that excessive use of force claims must be evaluated under the "objectively reasonable" standard of the Fourth Amendment.
 Therefore, the "reasonableness" factor of a use of force incident must be judged from the perspective of a reasonable officer on the scene, and judged with the understanding that police officers are often forced to make split-second decisions about the amount of force necessary in a particular situation.

 Broadly speaking, the use of force by an officer becomes necessary and is permitted under specific circumstances, such as in self-defense or in defense of another individual or group.
 However, there is no all encompassing consensus about when an officer would always need to use force, nor is there any agreed upon method that can efficiently measure or predict specific types of force actions that one would deem reasonable before the time comes.

 The International Association of Chiefs of Police, has described use of force as the "amount of effort required by police to compel compliance by an unwilling subject".

 When force is observed

 Garner and Maxwell (1996) found that when force was necessary, in 80 percent of the encounters, police opted to use weaponless force such as grabbing or shoving.
 Alpert and Dunham (1999) show that police use of force is reactionary, initiated by suspect resisting arrest.
 Force is more likely to be employed if suspect is disrespectful, intoxicated, and/or wielding a weapon.
 Research has also found that special division officers are more likely to use deadly force on suspects.

 Studies examining gender influences on the use of force are still inconclusive.
 Some findings suggest that male suspects are more likely to have force used against them, whereas others show insignificant differences.
-However, research examining male-female patrol teams show that these pairings are less likely to use force compared to male-male pairings.
+However, research examining male-female patrol teams shows that these pairings are less likely to use force compared to male-male pairings.
 Conclusions suggest that female officers may be more effective at defusing tense situations.